iwanders/HomeKitADK_program/README.md

 ## How to
 Okay, so this is all super flaky, the Home app has a tendency to disconnect from the peripheral, I'm not sure why.
 Best steps seem to be:
-1. Restart the bluetooth service on PC
+1. ~Restart the bluetooth service on PC~ Doesn't seem to matter much.
 2. Clear `.HomeKitStore` and reprovision, this ensures the iPhone doesn't consider it an 'already forgotten' device.
-3. Open homekit to 'see' the device
+3. Open homekit to 'see' the device, try to pair.
 4. Swap to the NRF connect application to connect to the device.
 5. Perform the pairing in homekit, if this fails, go back to 4.